paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-007-homesteads.md

 The Mineral Leasing Act, referred to in subsec. (p)(1), is act Feb.
 25, 1920, ch.
 85, 41 Stat.
 437, as amended, which is classified generally to chapter 3A (§ 181 et seq.) of Title 30, Mineral Lands and Mining.
 For complete classification of this Act to the Code, see Short Title note set out under [section 181 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section181&num=0&edition=prelim) and Tables.

 The Geothermal Steam Act of 1970, referred to in subsec. (p)(2), is Pub.
 L. 91–581, Dec.
 24, 1970, 84 Stat.
-1566, as amended, which is classified principally to chapter 23 (§ 1001 et seq.) of Title 30.
+1566, as amended, which is classified principally to chapter 23 (§ 1001 et seq.) of Title 30, Mineral Lands and Mining.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1001&num=0&edition=prelim) and Tables.

 The Materials Act of 1947, referred to in subsec. (p)(3), is act July 31, 1947, ch.
 406, 61 Stat.
-681, as amended, which is classified generally to subchapter I (§ 601 et seq.) of chapter 15 of Title 30.
+681, as amended, which is classified generally to subchapter I (§ 601 et seq.) of chapter 15 of Title 30, Mineral Lands and Mining.
 For complete classification of this Act to the Code, see Short Title note set out under [section 601 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section601&num=0&edition=prelim) and Tables.

 #### Amendments
 1993—Pub.
 L. 103–23 designated existing provisions as subsec. (a), inserted heading, and added subsecs. (b) to (p).